Privacy & Confidentiality

 M4W 1A8

-(416) 326-3333 or 1 (800) 387-0073
+1 (800) 387-0073

-(416) 325-9195
+Fax (416) 325-9195

-The Personal Health Information Protection Act (“PHIPA”, 2004) also provides NSHN with the authority to collect, use, and share your personal health information (PHI) in certain circumstances.
+The Personal Health Information Act ("PHIPA", 2004) also provides NSHN with the authority to collect, use, and share your personal health information (PHI) in certain circumstances.

 NSHN collects PHI that is necessary in order to provide patients with care and for other reasons specified in PHIPA or other laws as being a permitted use of PHI.